Jordan Karubian

 Sarah Uher, Honors Thesis

-I am a junior that has been working in the lab since my first semester freshman year, organizing samples, extracting DNA, and reviewing camera trap footage.
-This year, I play to develop my own research project, which will become my honors thesis.
-My interest broadly include botany, mycology, and pedology, which I developed while spending this past summer at the FCAT station in Ecuador.
-I plan on returning to Ecuador this summer to collect data for my honors thesis.
-When I am not doing school work, I enjoy spending time with friends, going on walks, reading, and doing art!/three_fourth_last]
+I am a senior that has been working in the lab since my first semester freshman year, organizing samples, extracting DNA, and reviewing camera trap footage.
+My interests broadly include botany, mycology, and pedology, which I developed while doing summer research at the FCAT station in Ecuador.
+When I am not doing school work, I enjoy spending time with friends, going on walks, reading, and doing art!

 Lab affiliates